MantrAyu/YouTube-Clone/README.md

 - Enable the YouTube Data API v3 for your project.
 - Create an API key.

-4. Create a `.env` file in the root of the project and add your API key:
+4. In the `.env` file in the root of the project and add your API key:

     ```bash
     REACT_APP_YOUTUBE_API_KEY=your_api_key_here